 10 Allied forces enter the city of Hanover.

 12 Franklin D. Roosevelt dies in office; Harry S. Truman becomes U.S. President.

 16 Soviet forces start the final assault on Berlin.

 17–20 U.S. forces capture Nuremberg.

-19 Christian Heck, supervisor of the West German Mission, is killed near Bad Imnau in southwest Germany.
+19 Christian Heck, former supervisor of the West German Mission, is killed near Bad Imnau in southwest Germany.

 22 U.S. forces cross the Danube River.